ynotstartups/notes/notes/digital-garden.md

 **Historical Impulse**

-This blog helps me to record my random ideas, for whatever reason, my brain is running most of the time, new ideas constantly pop up in my head, just want to write them down.
+These notes record my random ideas, for whatever reason, my brain is running most of the time, new ideas constantly pop up in my head, just want to write them down.

 **Political Purpose**